 Policies are where you configure the things that you would like to run during the scans configured above. eg you could make a policy for ‘pci compliance’ and another for ‘front end XSS checks’

-Users are to give the system some permission control over which policies users can run.
+Users give the system some permission control over which policies users can run.

 You now need to set some things for your policy

 All the options and setting descriptions are available in the Nessus user manual [page 11]